 This ultimately depends on your preferences.
 If you are just a gym-goer concerned about his six-pack abs look, you may want to avoid unnecessary pain.
 The better option for building strong abs might be to take a more traditional route.

-I believe exercises such as crunches, planks, sit-ups, and leg lifts with the aid of the best pre-workout could bring you the results you’re after.
+I believe exercises such as crunches, planks, sit-ups, and leg lifts with the aid of the best pre-workout for men could bring you the results you’re after.